Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

                 analysisFilter)      % Type of analysis filter(s)
 ```

 The function `buildAnalysis` generates the analysis tree as per the filter definition and updates the project file with analysis results.
-It is also possible to build analysis for multiple filters.
-In that case, passing an array of analysis filter to the`bulidAnalysis` will do the job.

-The example project file after analysis will have analysis date and analysis result file name as additional attributes,
+The  project file after analysis will have analysis date and analysis result file name as additional attributes,

 ```json
 {